 - The first time the Demonbane arises to kick ass.
-In fact, every time it makes it's entrance to its Crowning Music of Awesome Leitmotif counts.
+In fact, every time it makes it's entrance to its awesome Leitmotif counts.

 - During the final battle in the Al route, Kurou and Therion go through a time portal to prehistoric earth, smash into the ground, and kill the dinosaurs.

 - In a meta example, this series introduced the world that War God Demobane is the biggest Humongous Mecha ever.
 To clarify: its opponent supersizes itself to gain an advantage, War God Demonbane copies that move, leading to an ever-escalating arms race until they pop the universe.
 Then they start going through other universes too.

 - Elder God Demonbane demonstrates what a god-tier mech can really do: Athleta Aeternum.
 It summons Demonbanes of all shapes, sizes, types, and abilities from the infinite universes that exist... as well as a few Demonbanes that do not exist because no timeline ever leads to their creation.
 Then it has them all perform a simultaneous Lemuria Impact alongside itself: Lemuria Impact Ain Soph Aur, which more or less annihilates an entire universe in a single blow.
 Even Nyarlathotep knew it was screwed when it saw that being readied against it.The Big List

 - In Al's route, when taking out Tiberius, not only does he slice the Belzebuth in half (from head to crotch), he puts Cthugua point blank to the cockpit, and executes the lunatic while saying See You in Hell.
 No less than two seconds later, said Anticross member is falling to his death, already roasting in perdition's fire.